T-r-y-o-k-s/JS_Bookmark_Calls_yt-dlp/README.md

 - [Firefox](https://www.mozilla.org/en-US/firefox/download/)
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) installed and available in the PATH environment variable

 Sadly, this only works on Windows.
+(And I'm neither bored nor skilled enough to add support for anything else.) <br>
 Look at [How it works](#how-it-works) for an explanation.

 ## Setup
 1. Clone this repository or download the individual files and put them wherever you want them to reside.